TotallyInformation/node-red-contrib-uibuilder/docs/uibuilder.module.md

 * `id`: The element id if it exists.
 * `name`: The element's name attribute if it exists.
 * `slotText`: The text of the slot if there is any.
 Max 255 characters.
 * `props`: An object of property name/value pairs.
 Only contains custom properties which can be set when using this library to add/change elements or might be set when using web or other framework component tags.
+Element properties who's name starts with `_` are excluded since these are assumed to be private.
 * `attribs`: List of attributes on the target element (without id, name, class attributes).
+Excludes id, name and class attributes.
 * `classes`: Array of class names applied to the target element when the event fired.
 * `event`: The type of event (e.g. "click").
 * Key modifiers: `altKey`, `ctrlKey`, `shiftKey`, `metaKey`.
 Any keyboard modifiers that were present when the event fired.
 * `pointerType`: The type of pointer that triggered the event (e.g. "mouse" or "touch")
-* `nodeName`: The name of the tag that triggered the event (e.g. "BUTTON")
+* `nodeName`: The name of the tag that triggered the event (e.g. "BUTTON").
+Note that this may not be the same as the tag in your HTML - for example when using `<b-button>` from bootstrap-vue, the node is still called "BUTTON".
 * `clientId`: The uibuilder client ID.
 This is set in a session cookie for the client browser profile/URL combination for that browser's current session (e.g. changes if the browser closes and reopens but otherwise stays the same).
+* `pageName`: The url fragment of the page that contained the event (for multi-page apps).

 This function is especially useful for config driven UI's since you can simply send a message with something like: